farhana857/DEMO/python/README.md

-# Untitled

-Python Basic To Advanced
+# Python Basic To Advanced

 This repository contains Python code covering various concepts and techniques from basic to advanced.
 The goal of this repository is to demonstrate and practice Python programming from scratch.